 One part of the new rule requires vehicles to stop within the same distance under the old FMVSS105 rules but with 25 percent less pedal effort.
 To meet this specification, some manufacturers have had to switch to more aggressive brake linings.
 This, in turn, means the aftermarket has to offer replacement linings that equal the performance of the OEM linings.

-According to a Babcox Research survey, more than 90 percent of professional technicians say they prefer to install "application-specific" brake linings.
+According to one aftermarket survey, more than 90 percent of professional technicians say they prefer to install "application-specific" brake linings.
 In this case, "application specific" means the friction material has been carefully chosen to match the braking requirements of a particular vehicle platform.
 Consequently, a brake supplier's product may contain various ceramic compounds, various semi-metallic, low-metallic and non-asbestos organic compounds all under the same brand name.
 In this case, you do not have to decide which type of brake pad material is the best to use because the supplier's engineers have already done their homework and figured out the answer for you.

 Jim Lawrence of the Brake Manufacturers Council (BMC) said their "Brake Effectiveness Evaluation Procedure" (BEEP) is one way brake suppliers are making sure that their aftermarket products meet essentially the same requirements as the OEM linings.
 The BEEP test uses a single-end brake dynamometer to measure the friction characteristics, fade resistance and recovery curve of brake linings or specific vehicle platforms.